-you can make namak para in bulk and store them in air tight container and enjoy them with tea for next few weeks.
+You can make them in bulk and store them in an airtight container and enjoy them with tea for the next few weeks.
 They are excellent tea-time snacks and are also made during festive occasions like Karwa Chauth or Diwali.

 - ¼ teaspoon baking soda